barchart/marketdata-api-js/docs/content/quick_start.md

 ### Web Browsers

-A single-page HTML application allows users to enter symbols, subscribe to Level I data, unsubscribe, and observe data changes on screen.
+A single-page HTML application allows users to enter symbols, subscribe to Level I data, unsubscribe from to Level I data, and observe data changes on screen.

 You can find the source code in the */example/browser* folder.
 The application is also hosted here: